phunware/maas-dataex-ios-sdk/README.md

 ```

-You should initialize the DataEx SDK from your AppDelegate in the didFinishLaunchingWithOptions delegate method or from your Root View Controller.
+You should initialize the Data SDK from your AppDelegate in the didFinishLaunchingWithOptions delegate method or from your Root View Controller.

 ## PWCore Setup

-The DataEx SDK requires configuration of [Phunware Core SDK]((https://github.com/phunware/maas-core-ios-sdk/)) on application launch to provide application authentication with the Phunware MaaS suite and provides other built in useful features such as Analytics.
+The Data SDK requires configuration of [Phunware Core SDK]((https://github.com/phunware/maas-core-ios-sdk/)) on application launch to provide application authentication with the Phunware MaaS suite and provides other built in useful features such as Analytics.
 In the MaaS portal, retrieve your application identifier, signature key, access key then in your application's AppDelegate, add the following into the didFinishLaunchingWithOptions delegate method:

 ````Swift